 Julie Baker, Ursa Space Systems, Inc.

-Julie leads Ursa’s growing product development team.
-She has 30 years’ experience in the software industry, including 15 years in various software engineering roles and 15 years in technical management.
-Prior to co-founding Ursa Space Systems, she was VP of Cyber Technology at Architecture Technology Corporation where she provided technical leadership and management of the company’s research and development in the areas of cyber security, information management and reliable computing.
-Julie holds a Master of Science in Computer Science from Stanford University and a Bachelor of Music from the University of Texas at Austin.
+Julie has 30 years of experience in the software industry, including 15 years in engineering and technical management.
+She holds a Master of Science in computer science from Stanford University and a Bachelor of Music from the University of Texas at Austin.

 Dr. Luvelle Brown, Ithaca City School District

 Dr. Brown has served as Superintendent of the Ithaca City School District (ICSD) since January 2011.
 He was named the 2017 New York State Superintendent of the Year by the New York State Council of School Superintendents (NYSCOSS).
 Prior to arriving in Ithaca, Dr. Brown had experiences as a teacher, assistant principal, principal, school CIO, and district-level leader in Virginia.

 Dr. Brown is an active member of many professional and civic organizations including: Association of Supervision and Curriculum Development, International Society for Technology in Education, Phi Delta Kappa International, American Association of School Administrators, NYS Council of School Superintendents, Kappa Alpha Psi Fraternity Inc. and 100 Black Men of America.